NativeScript/docs-v7/docs/hardware/location.md

 ## Getting information about a location service

 NativeScript has a universal way to check if location services are turned on&mdash;the `isEnabled` method.
-The method returns a Boolean value (true if the location service is enabled).
+The method returns a `Promise<boolean>` (resolves `true` or `false` based on the location services availability.).

 > **NOTE:** For Android, `isEnabled` checks if the location service is enabled (any accuracy level).
 For iOS, the method checks if the location service is enabled for the application in foreground or background mode.